-“Lou’s story gives voice to Filipino youth, addressing cultural differences, the importance of community, and the true meaning of home.
-This delightful debut welcomes readers in like a house filled with love.”
+“Gives voice to Filipino youth... this delightful debut welcomes readers in like a house filled with love.”

 “Cheerful and hope-filled.”

-“If this book were a house, the rooms would be filled with warmth, family, and friendship.”–Erin Entrada Kelly, Newbery Medal-winning author of Hello, Universe
+“Filled with warmth, family, and friendship.”–Erin Entrada Kelly, Newbery Medalist of Hello, Universe

 “Endearing to the end.” –Rita Williams-Garcia,

-Newbery Honor-winning author & National Book Award Finalist of Clayton Byrd Goes Underground
+Newbery Honor & Coretta Scott King Award-winning author of the National Book Award Finalist Clayton Byrd Goes Underground

 author of The Exact Location of Home